allantokuda/password-hasher/README.md

 -> using characters: abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789`~!@#$%^&*()_+-=[]{}\|;:'",<.>/?
 ```

-Then you are prompted to enter your master password (or whatever password you want to use for this service, if you wish to remember more than one password):
+* Enter your master password (or whatever password you want to use for this service, if you wish to remember more than one password):

 ```
 Master password:
 ```

-Finally, the password will be copied to the clipboard automatically.
+A service-specific password will then be generated and copied to the clipboard automatically.

+* To use the script on multiple machines, be sure to copy the `salt` file along with you to each machine.